Skip to main content

 Frequently Asked Questions

-What is an apostille and when is it needed?
+What exactly is an apostille and why do I need one?

-What's the difference between an apostille and a notarization?
+What is the difference between an apostille and a standard notarization?

 Are you a notary?